nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.7.
 What System Resources Are Required?

 We work very hard to make the agent consume as little memory and CPU as possible.
-Normally it shouldn't be more than a few % of CPU time and around 25–30MB of RSS memory.
+Normally it should be under 10% of CPU usage and a few dozen MBs of RSS memory.
 If you notice any anomalies in the system resource consumption, please fill in a support ticket through Intercom.

 ### 2.8.
 How Do I Restart NGINX Amplify Agent?